JackWachira/bucketlist-api/README.md

 # Set up

-In the project root folder, follow the following instructions:
+Clone the repository and do the following from the root folder:

   1. Create a virtual environment by running the command `virtualenv env`.